-Educating the heart, mind, and soul in the Catholic tradition
+Educating the heart, mind, and soul in the Catholic tradition with online classes

 Faith ~ Excellence ~ Passion